michaelheiniger/Reivewpad-docs/docs/contributing/how-to-contribute.md

 #### Reporting New Issues {#reporting-new-issues}

-The best way to get your bug fixed is to provide a good description and reduced test case.
+The best way to get your bug fixed is fill our [bug report template](https://github.com/reviewpad/reviewad/issues/new?assignees=&labels=bug&template=bug_report.md).
+Please follow the instructions in the template and provide as much information as possible.
+The more information you provide, the more likely someone will be successful reproducing the issue and finding a fix.

 ### How to Get in Touch {#how-to-get-in-touch}